stvhwrd/saiddit/README.md

 |:----------------:|:-------|
 |'csc370'|'project'|

-Administrative tasks can be done using the prefix:
+Administrative tasks can be done using the command prefix

-    mysql -p -u csc370
+`mysql -p -u csc370`

 and then entering the password

-    project
+`project`